Children and Youth with Special Health Care Needs

 • Developmental Disabilities Administration (DDA) -- Can provide a variety of supports and foster partnerships that empower people to live the lives they want.
 If you have questions or would like help filling out application, contact the Vancouver DDA Field Office at 360.418.4108, located at 907 Harney St. Suite 200, Vancouver WA 98660.
 Visit Individual and Family Services page for more information.

-• Informing Families - Resource provided by the Washington State Developmental Disabilities Council, in partnership with the Developmental Disabilities Administration.
+• Informing Families - Video library explaining services and supports for individuals with disabilities.
+Provided by the Washington State Developmental Disabilities Council, in partnership with the Developmental Disabilities Administration.

 • The Arc of Washington - Since 1936, The Arc of Washington State has been a leader in the development of services and programs for people with intellectual and developmental disabilities of all ages and in providing support to their families.
 You can contact the local Arc of Southwest WA at 360.254.1562 located at 101 E. 8th St, Vancouver WA 98660